liyangfan0/DOCPF/README.md

 Our code environment is based on Matlab2016.
 You can refer to https://github.com/bertinetto/staple to set your environment.

 ## Running
-The datesets path is set as './SatSOT'
+The datesets path is set as './SatSOT'.
+You can put the SatSOT datasets into the dir.

 Run test.m to acquire the tracking results of DOPCF